erelsgl/PrefLib-Tools/README.md

 # PrefLib-Tools
-README.txt for PrefLib utilities (c) Nicholas Mattei and NICTA.
+README.md for PrefLib Tools (c) Nicholas Mattei and Data61/NICTA.

 A a small of lightweight tools in Python3 for working with data from www.PrefLib.org and generating synthetic data for use in voting and preference experiments.